foxssake/netfox/docs/netfox.extras/guides/physics.md

 rollback such as RigidBody you will need to run either a fork that supports stepping or use an alternate physics addon that exposes stepping.

+!!!tip
+    An example game demonstrating physics and rollback is available: [Godot Rocket League].

 ## Known Options

 - **Godot with Stepping PR**: Build the Godot editor and relevant export